tso1257771/RED-PAN/README.md

 # RED-PAN
 This is the official implementation of **Real-time Earthquake Detection and Phase-picking with multi-task Attention Network**<br />

-# Project updating (2025/07/22)
-I am rewriting the whole RED-PAN API and application algorithms, will release soon.

 https://user-images.githubusercontent.com/30610646/166941015-921d6ba1-f77e-4413-a532-e3e5af6d658f.mp4

 ## Summary